Researchers have found that survival rates for people suffering from heart failure have not improved since 1998.

-Through our research, the BHF are committed to finding a cure for heart failure using regenerative medicine and helping to prevent the debilitating symptoms and loss of life that heart failure can cause.
+Through our research, the BHF is committed to finding a cure for heart failure using regenerative medicine and helping to prevent the debilitating symptoms and loss of life that heart failure can cause.

 Every pound donated offers the people affected new hope that a cure will be found.